VincenzoVitale-TomTom/VincenzoVitale-TomTom/README.md

 - 👋 Hi, I’m @VincenzoVitale-TomTom, coding architect in Apps & Web
 - 👀 I’m interested in anything interesting
-- 🌱 I’m currently learning how to be a good father for two daughters
+- 🌱 I’m currently learning how to be a good father for two daughters, and GraphQL
 - 💞️ I’m looking to collaborate on moving the entire TomTom to empowered teams
 - 📫 How to reach me: Slack